xinlin-z/smally/README.md

 **[p]** : means to choose progressive JPG format finally

-**c/n/e/t** : means there are total t file scanned,
+**c/n/e/t** : means there are total t files (all kinds of files) scanned,
-              with e of them detected error(file data or name prefix with -), with n of them are called compress procedure, with c of them are really compressed.
+              with e of them detected error (file is not picture but with picture extension or file name prefix with -), with n of them are called compress procedure, with c of them are really compressed.